YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

     bash src/bash/issue-tracker/issue-tracker.sh -a run-integration-tests

 ### 4.1.
 Enforced daily backups by "increase-date" action
-The concept of daily backups in in-build in the functionalities of the issue-tracker application for all the projects data - that is you cannot operate the application without having daily backups, as every day a new workign daily dir having the current day daily backup will be created!
+The concept of daily backups in in-build in the functionalities of the issue-tracker application for all the projects data - that is you cannot operate the application without having daily backups, as every day a new working daily dir having the current day daily backup will be created!
-The "increase-date" action copies the content of the latest daily data dir ( build by concatating the mix_data_dir and the latest date string) with the current date in the file path.
+The "increase-date" action copies the content of the latest daily data dir ( build by concentrating the mix_data_dir and the latest date string) with the current date in the file path.
 This IS the defacto way of making backup of the data ( including db dumps ) on daily basis, which could be quite easily made really robust for Unix admins with couple of cron scripts and symlinks ...
 The increase-date behaves for different projects in the same way, except of course using a different daily data dir root.